 How often do you receive spam in your inbox from companies trying to sell you market reports?
-It’s either the latest U.S. market data, data from Latin America, or information on global markets for a wide variety of medical conditions or procedures.
+It’s either the latest U.S. market data or information on global markets for a wide variety of medical conditions or procedures.
 Most come with an offer for a complimentary Executive Summary (with key information redacted) and an offer for “special” pricing when multiple reports are purchased.
 Unfortunately, each of these reports will likely set you back $5K or more if you do decide to purchase one.
 Are these reports really worth the investment?
 How much useful data do these reports really contain?
 It depends on what you believe you need the report for and whether the information you need is available from other sources.

 When Do You Consider Buying a Market Report?

 You should only consider buying a market data report if the majority of the information contained in the report is vital to your strategic planning efforts and the information is not readily available from a “free” source.
 This may be the case if you are looking to develop or commercialize a technology in a field you are unfamiliar with and market data is not easily obtained.
 Spending big bucks on a report when you are only interested in one section of its content (e.g. a specific geographic region or a standalone procedure contained in the report) is often not worth the investment.
 If this is the case, you may want to negotiate with the company that provides the report to sell you the portions of the report you are specifically interested in is sometimes a possibility (why pay for data you don’t need).